 The most obvious advantage of repurposing content is that it saves you the trouble of coming up with new content ideas.

 A topic that has struck the right chord with your audience once is more likely to gain traction than a new one.
 So instead of brainstorming an endless list of content ideas, you can pick the most potent ones.
 And then concentrate on creating high-quality content to get the most out of it.

 It can save you hours that you would have otherwise spent on brainstorming ideas, researching content, and then producing it.

 Your audience – be it your social media followers, blog readers, or email subscribers – keeps growing over time.
 Some of them may not be aware of an ebook you had published a year ago.

 Repurposing content gives you an opportunity to convey the same information to your new audience members without becoming redundant to those who have read it before.
 For instance, you could transform the ebook into a detailed tutorial video and publish it on YouTube.

 Additionally, while your target audience may have a lot of things in common, their learning styles and preferences will vary.

 For instance, some people might be visual learners who prefer to consume information in the form of interesting videos and infographics.
-Others might prefer a white paper that is full of statistics and case studies.
+Others might find a whitepaper that is full of statistics and case studies more interesting.

 Repurposing content allows you to cater to these varying tastes without creating different content for each of them.